intoRandom/react-intl-lil/README.md

 ## Features

 Common internationalizations package have a problem, they are built with dynamic websites in mind.
-For static projects this is the best solution.

 - **Multi-Language Support 🎯**
   Supports both single and multiple languages with easy configuration for updates.
 - **Local Storage for User Preferences 🗳️**
   Stores the user’s language preference in `localStorage` for persistence across sessions.
 - **No Extra Server Configuration 🙅🏻**
   Ideal for SPAs with zero need for additional server setup or configurations.
 - **Easy Setup & Fast Deployment 🚀**
   Quick to install and configure, ready to use in minutes.
 - **Built with TypeScript 🔓**
   Fully typed with TypeScript for enhanced development experience and type safety.